jbiatek/BSGRulebook/dynamic.md

 Raptors aren't used in space areas.
 Instead, certain game actions will "risk" them (presumably, you are sending them on a dangerous mission to deep space), and a failure will cause them to be destroyed.
 Just like the other human ships, when destroyed they are removed from the game.
 If there are no raptors left, players may not use abilities that require risking a raptor.

-<p class="newcaprica">Unlike other combat ships, raptors are usable during the entire New Caprica phase.
+<p class="newcaprica" markdown="1">Unlike other combat ships, raptors are usable during the entire New Caprica phase.
 Players may risk raptors even before Galactica returns to orbit. </p>

 #### Vipers